kanaria69/Mainecoco/README.md

-## I used to hate facial hair, but then it grew on me.
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.